danjgale/surfplot/docs/auto_examples/index.rst

 Examples
 --------

-These examples demonstrate 'publication-ready' figures created with ``brainplot`` based on common use-cases.
-These are intended to show more typical 'real-world' ``brainplot`` workflows.
+These examples demonstrate 'publication-ready' figures created with ``surfplot`` based on common use-cases.
+These are intended to show more typical 'real-world' ``surfplot`` workflows.

 .. raw:: html